-In order to obtain the information it deems necessary for its investigation, the Commission will send non-confidential versions of the application and questionnaires to all known importers and exporters, and known representative associations.
-The trade representatives of the exporting country have also been notified, and have been requested to advise other possible foreign producers accordingly.
+In order to obtain the information it deems necessary for its investigation, the Commission will send non-confidential versions of the application and questionnaires to all known importers and exporters and known representative associations.

+The trade representative of the country of origin has also been notified.